Qatar credit quality to decline if GCC tensions persist - Moody's

-LONDON Qatar's credit quality would decline if tensions with its Gulf neighbours continue for much longer, raising the country's debt ratio and hurting banks' liquidity, Moody's ratings agency said on Thursday.
+LONDON (Reuters) - Qatar's credit quality would decline if tensions with its Gulf neighbours continue for much longer, raising the country's debt ratio and hurting banks' liquidity, Moody's ratings agency said on Thursday.

 "A prolonged or deepening rift between Qatar and its GCC neighbours would potentially have a more marked financial effect and increase funding costs for the sovereign and other Qatari entities," Moody's told clients.